shashiX007/ProfileCard/README.md

 Profile Card
-usable on websites for any purpose that it can and if you lile.
+usable on websites for any purpose that it can and if you like.